Macabre as much as fascinated places. If you are thinking about where to spend your Halloween, here are 18 phantasmagoric ghost towns in Italy.

 Today the hamlet is a paradox.
 During the day, thanks to the nearby motorway, it seems almost a lively town.
 During the night, you can feel the typical ghost town's atmosphere: squeaky doors and windows, hangers and gates that slap with the wind...It's scary!

-You could add to your itinerary a stage in Palermo to contemplate its extraordinary masterpieces, rich in art and history, including the sumptuous Palazzo Asmundo, with the ticket offered by Visit Italy.
+Add to your itinerary a stop in Monreale to contemplate the extraordinary masterpieces, rich in art and history, of his famous Cathedral with the ticket offered by Visit Italy.

 Toiano is a village in the municipality of Palaia, in the area of Pisa.
 It took origin in the early Middle Ages.
 Its structure is that of a castle indeed.
 The access to the hamlet is through a bridge, which probably was a drawbridge in the past.